 Do Churches Pay Property Tax

-Last Updated on October 4, 2024 by Amrita
+Last Updated on November 8, 2024 by Amrita Das

 Churches have long enjoyed the privilege of being exempt from paying property taxes in the United States.
 This exemption is rooted in the First Amendment guaranteeing freedom of religion and separation of church and state.